pardnchiu/go-queue/README.md

 - On timeout:
   - the task's context is canceled
   - an error is logged
-  - the callback receives a timeout error (if configured)
+  - if retry is enabled, it's treated as a failure and retry is attempted
   - goroutine leak detection: if the task doesn't respond to cancellation within 5 seconds, a warning is emitted

 ## Use Cases